pt9999/fixlang_minilib/doc/lib/net/http_server.md

 ## module HttpServer

+Simple HTTP server.
+The interface is similar to `express` of Node.js.
+- Insert a request handler on specific path
+- Listen for incoming requests

 ### type RequestHandler

 The request handler interprets an HTTP request and outputs an HTTP response to `response.@connection`.